Healthier SG to hit 300,000 sign-ups this weekend: Health Minister Ong Ye Kung

 Age Well SG will provide activities near residential areas to encourage interaction among the elderly as they exercise and look after their health, he added.

-Sunday’s 1.4km charity walk, which started at Bukit Canberra ActiveSG Sport Hall, ended at Blossom Seeds Center at 105 Canberra Street.
+Sunday’s 1.4km charity walk, which started at Bukit Canberra ActiveSG Sport Hall, ended at Blossom Seeds centre at 105 Canberra Street.

 Some 1,900 participants and 50 organisations, including the Agency for Integrated Care, Youth Corps Singapore and Canberra Secondary School, took part in the event organised by Blossom Seeds, which provides care for seniors.

-A Blossom Seeds spokesman said half of the participants were aged 60 years old and above.
+A Blossom Seeds spokesman said that half of the participants were aged 60 and above.

 Among them was Madam Mui Pi Kon, 84, who told The Straits Times that she was overjoyed to be able to join the walk.
 She was among the seniors with mobility issues who participated in the walk with the help of volunteers pushing their wheelchairs.